- How many people can sleep in the yurt?

 No. You must bring your own first aid kit.

-Sandy, what food do you bring when you are at the Pass Creek Yurt?
+- Sandy, what food do you like to bring when you go to the Pass Creek Yurt?

 I endeavor to make the food prep and clean up at the Yurt as simple as possible so I can spend my time skiing, hiking, biking, and running yet still delicious and high calorie.
 Here are some Ideas: